nairihar/funthreads/README.md

 # funthreads
 Additional layer for Node.js "worker_threads" module.

-Library provides `run` function, which takes a callback as an argument, runs it in a thread and returns a promise.
-Inside callback you can return promise or plain value(i.e. object, string and etc...).
+Library provides a function, which takes a callback as an argument, runs it in a separate thread and returns a Promise.
+Inside callback you can return a Promise or plain value(i.e. object, string and etc...).

 ## Installation